 We expect participants from at least 30 countries that will share the most recent scientific information and engage in discussions on marine mammals from around the world.
 Critical and pressing conservation issues will also be discussed to advise governments and various agencies from around the globe on the most significant threats affecting these species and their habitats.

-The SMM2021 conference committee will grant complimentary media passes to qualified media professionals who wish to attend and cover our conference.
-If you would like to be a part of our conference, please contact email@example.com with your eligibility information to be considered for a complimentary media pass to the conference.
+The SMM2022 conference committee will grant complimentary media passes to qualified media professionals who wish to attend and cover our conference.
+If you would like to be a part of our conference, please contact firstname.lastname@example.org with your eligibility information to be considered for a complimentary media pass to the conference.

 - Includes creators of long-form stories or compositions about marine sciences, such as books or feature-length documentary films.